Help us raise £450,000 for the Breast Unit at the Royal United Hospitals Bath

 Breast Unit redevelopment and expansion

-The hospital needs to redevelop and expand the unit so it can facilitate its work with an increasing number of patients each year, plus provide a more welcoming and calming atmosphere to help patients feel relaxed and confident about their care.
+The RUH needs to redevelop and expand the unit so it can facilitate its work with an increasing number of patients each year, plus provide a more welcoming and calming atmosphere to help patients feel relaxed and confident about their care.

 The redevelopment will enhance the exceptional service already provided, improve efficiency and facilitate a model of care to support patients living with and beyond cancer.
 These improvements will help staff support patients with advice and counselling from a dedicated support centre within the Breast Unit, in the months and years after they leave hospital or complete their treatment.